fdibaldassarre/kaggle-digit-recognizer/README.md

 ```sh
 ./test.py
 ```
-to print the success rate on the training set and write the submission file.
+to write the submission file.

-The training takes 20-30 minutes on an Intel 6100U cpu and the result model has a 98% success rate.
+In my case the training took 37 minutes on an Intel i5-6200U and the model had a 98.9% success rate on the validation set.

 Use
 ```sh